SDL101/network-security-dashboard/README.md

-Below is an improved version of your README that reorganizes sections, adds context, and explains the purpose of each part in simple terms.
-This version maintains all your original information while making it easier to follow.

 Network Security Monitoring Dashboard

 A real-time network traffic analysis tool that gives you instant visibility into network events, security alerts, and connection details through an interactive web interface.
 This dashboard captures and analyzes network packets, detecting potential security threats and unusual network behavior.